KrzysztofWieckowski/SampleWorks/README.md

 **Unittest_Suit_POM_empik.com**
 - A Page Object Model which performs sample end-to-end tests on www.empik.com.

-- Demonstrates the use of UNITTEST FRAMEWORK suits.
+- Demonstrates the use of UNITTEST FRAMEWORK suits - tests selecting products and adding to the cart.

 - You can easily create new test suits changing input data.